You’ve built a fantastic service.

 Here’s an example:

-So last week, during our [company meeting], we were talking about our some of our very first customers.
-The amazingly loyal ones who've been with us since the beginning.
+So last week, during our [company meeting], we were talking about some of our very first customers—the amazingly loyal ones who’ve been with us since the beginning.

 Your name came up.

-You're part of our top 1 percent.
+You’re part of our top 1 percent.
 So I wanted to ask, how can we make things even better for you?
-Would you be willing to give us feedback on these six questions (takes 3 min. max)?
+Would you be willing to write a review about your experience with us?
 Your opinion on this is kind of a big deal for us.

 Reinforcing key metrics, that’s why this works.